ristotoldsep/My-Tech-Stack/README.md

 * PHP - WP development + Other projects | Package management: Composer

 ## Other languages:
 * C/C++
+* Java
-* VHDL - I am studying Computer Systems Engineering/Hardware Development and Programming in TalTech and these are the main languages we use.
+* VHDL - I studied Computer Systems Engineering/Hardware Development and Programming in TalTech and these are the main languages we used.
-* Python (Done basic projects - planning to learn more)
+* Python (Done basic projects)
 * Fortran

 *Frameworks:*
 * Express.js
-* Laravel (Very basics)
+* Laravel (Basics)

 ## Databases
 ### Relational: